Types of Convection Heat Transfer, Examples and Rate of Heat Transfer

 2. In general, higher rates of heat transfer are obtained in forced convection as compared to natural convection owing to the greater magnitude of circulation in the forced circulation.

-In the case of convection heat transfer placed from a surface to a fluid, the circulating currents die out in the immediate vicinity of the surface, and the film of the fluid, free of turbulence covers the surface.
-Through this film heat transfer takes by thermal conduction and as the thermal conductivity of most fluids is low, the fluid over the surface resistance to heat transfer lies in the film.
+In the case of convection heat transfer placed from a surface to a fluid, the circulating currents die out near the surface, and the film of the fluid, free of turbulence covers the surface.
+Through this film heat transfer is taken by thermal conduction and as the thermal conductivity of most fluids is low, the fluid over the surface resistance to heat transfer lies in the film.
 Therefore an increase in the velocity of the fluid over the surface results in improved heat transfer mainly because of a reduction in the thickness of the film.

 If the resistance to heat transfer is considered as lying within the film covering the surface, the rate of heat transfer Q is given by